-The beginning of spring means fresh asparagus is in season and bunches of the herbaceous stalks start showing up in stores.
-The Asparagus and Artichoke Heart Salad featured below is a delicious way to bring in the season.
+The coming of Spring means fresh asparagus is in season and bunches of the herbaceous stalks will start showing up in stores and farmer’s markets.
+The Asparagus and Artichoke Heart Salad featured below is a delightful way to celebrate the season.

 - 1 lb fresh asparagus spears

 - 14 oz artichoke hearts in water or marinated rinsed off

 - Mixed green lettuces

 - 1/2 tsp of finely grated orange rind

 - Trim and discard the woody ends of the asparagus spears